-As of March 31, 2023, we held \$178.2 million of cash and cash equivalents.
-Our primary cash needs are for the funding of day-to-day operations, financing capital investments and to address our working capital needs.
+As of June 30, 2023, we held \$128.6 million of cash and cash equivalents.
+Our primary cash needs are for the funding of day-to-day operations and to address our working capital needs.
 Our largest source of operating cash generation is from sales to our customers.
 Our primary uses of cash from operating activities are for personnel-related expenses, material and supply costs for manufacturing, direct costs to deliver our products, and sales and marketing expenses and research and development initiatives.

 On June 30, 2022, we entered into the 2022 Revolving Facility Agreement.
 The 2022 Revolving Facility Agreement provides for a \$100.0 million secured revolving credit facility, with a \$20.0 million letter of credit subfacility.
-As of March 31, 2023, there were no revolving loans outstanding and \$1.0 million aggregate face amount of letters of credit outstanding under the 2022 Revolving Facility Agreement, which reduces the availability to borrow under the revolving credit facility to \$99.0 million.
+As of June 30, 2023, there were no revolving loans outstanding and \$1.0 million aggregate face amount of letters of credit outstanding under the 2022 Revolving Facility Agreement, which reduces the availability to borrow under the revolving credit facility to \$99.0 million.
+The revolving commitments terminate and the principal amount of outstanding revolving loans, together with accrued and unpaid interest, is due and payable on June 30, 2024.